Carson-Lam/DBSCAN-Optimization/README.md

 ## Runtime
 Since each MaxRS process to find the densest area in a space runs in O(nlogn), the optimized DBSCAN algorithm should have **O(knlogn)** runtime, where k constitutes the amount of points in clusters.

+## Download and Run
+A trial set of data (visualized with matplotlib) has been provided as a testable implementation of DBScan.

+1. Download the *algorithm* folder.

+2. The raw data can be plotted by running *testData.py*

+3. The cluster color coordinated data can be plotted by running *testScan.py*

 ## Project Dependencies

 - [numpy](https://numpy.org/)